 The Sêr Cymru II programme is a suite of projects part funded by the European Commission and is a part of the Chief Scientific Adviser for Wales, Professor Julie Williams’ strategy to increase research capacity in STEMM (Science, Technology, Engineering, Mathematics and Medicine) related subjects in Wales.
 The programme is also open to researchers working in relevant areas of applied social science (applied to the STEMM disciplines).
 The programme is designed to attract the highest calibre candidates from outside the United Kingdom to work in excellent research groups in Welsh Universities.

-Three of the new fellowship posts are to be supported at Cardiff Metropolitan University, each supported through the SIRCIW project and commencing by 1st September 2017.
+Potentially up to three new fellowship posts are to be supported at Cardiff Metropolitan University, each supported through the

-As a guideline to supervisors, applications are invited from applicants scoring 7 or above on the criteria in the 'EOI APPROVAL PANEL EVALUATION CRITERIA' section below.
+As a guideline to supervisors, applications are invited from applicants scoring 7 or above on the criteria in Section 5 below.
 However, depending on the number and calibre of applications, after ranking, it is possible that applicants scoring 7 may not be selected by the panel for support by Cardiff Met.

-10am on Thursday 26th January.
-This is expected to be the only call for this scheme.
-A schematic representation of the application process can be accessed by clicking the link below:
+10am on Monday 11th September.
+This is expected to be the final call for this scheme.
+A schematic representation of the application process appears below:

 COFUND Application Process